CumulusNetworks/docs/content/cumulus-linux-59/Layer-2/Link-Layer-Discovery-Protocol.md

 Cumulus Linux does not support application priority TLV transmission on bonds.
 {{%/notice%}}

-The following example associates application priority 3 with iSCSI over TCP port 3260, then enables transmission of the application priority TLVs on swp1.
+The following example associates application priority 3 with iSCSI, then enables transmission of the application priority TLVs on swp1.

 ```
 cumulus@switch:~$ nv set service lldp application-tlv app iSCSI priority 3